kudak3/gowbot/README.md

 ##GoWBot

-A whatsap bot to assist in searching on google from whatsapp
+-A whatsap bot to assist in searching on google from whatsapp